mehrzadjafari/ADM-HW4/README.md

 ## The repository consists of the following files:

 1. __`ADM-HW4.ipynb`__:
 	> A Jupyter notebook which provides the solutions to all questions.
-The notebook consists of outputs, comments, theoretical answers and further explanations.
+The notebook consists of outputs, comments, visualizations and further explanations.
 2. __`hashing_functions.py`__:
-    > A Python script containing the hashing functions used in the `ADM-HW3.ipynb` plus useful docstrings for the user.
+    > A Python script containing the hashing functions used in the `ADM-HW4.ipynb` plus useful docstrings for the user.
-3. __`hashing_functions.py`__:
+3. __`clustering_functions.py`__:
-    > A Python script containing the hashing functions used in the `ADM-HW3.ipynb` plus useful docstrings for the user.
+    > A Python script containing the clustering functions used in the `ADM-HW4.ipynb` plus useful docstrings for the user.